Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 SymPy green theme.
 This included adding a dark mode set of colors (this can be accessed by clicking the circle icon at the top of a docs page, or by setting your device to use dark mode).
-We took care to make sure all color combinations used throughout the documentation were that at least WCAG level AA color contrast so that text would always be readable.
+We took care to make sure all color combinations used throughout the documentation were at least WCAG level AA color contrast so that text would always be readable.
 This included modifying the [Pygments syntax highlighting styles](https://github.com/sympy/sympy/blob/master/doc/src/_pygments/styles.py)